Ojas-Patil26/VeriQ/README.md

     - Tools layer (`tools/*.py`)
     - Agent orchestration (`agent.py`)

+- ✅ **Dynamic, schema-agnostic data layer**
+  - Any CSV with a date column and numeric columns works — not just the bundled sample. `tools/data_manager.py` tracks the active source (sample vs. uploaded file) and `tools/schema_tools.py` auto-infers schema for uploads with no hardcoded metric names.

 This base can be extended with:

 - Sessions & memory (e.g. remembering past incidents).